ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 If an error is encountered in setting a property (for example, if the application tries to set a TCP-specific property on a Connection that is not using TCP), the action should fail gracefully.
 The application may be informed of the error, but the Connection itself should not be terminated.

-The Transport Services API should allow protocol instances in the Protocol Stack to pass up arbitrary generic or protocol-specific errors that can be delivered to the application as Soft Errors.
+The Transport Services implementation SHOULD allow protocol instances in the Protocol Stack to pass up arbitrary generic or protocol-specific errors, which the API will be delivered to the application as Soft Errors.
 These allow the application to be informed of ICMP errors, and other similar events.

 ## Pooled Connection {#pooled-connections}